DetGrey/TravelBuddy/src/TravelBuddy.Migrator/README.md

 - Restart the container and the data will be reset

 For MongoDB and Neo4j:
+- Restart mysql container (to be sure it only migrates seed data)
+- Wait for mysql to be ready (~10 sec)
 - Run the migrator while all three db containers are running

 ### Manual Run